TheSeaOfRhun/LTR/README.txt

                                   -stop  ap/ser17.txt      \
                                   -stem  PorterStemFilter

+(Additional settings exist; any setting that is valid in the settings file can be provided on the command line with a '-' prefix.)

 AP - The string passed as -index is a directory where Lucene will write the index.